frost-drago/HCI-Lab-class/README.md

 # HCI-Lab-class
 This is for HCI Lab class.
 Everything will be added in a new folder each week.
-At least that's what I want but idk how to make folders in GitHub yet.

 ### Student info for easy grading
 NIM: 2802503791